goccmack/gocc/README.md

 Lexers are DFAs, which recognise regular languages.
 Gocc lexers accept UTF-8 input.

 Gocc parsers are PDAs, which recognise LR-1 languages.
 Optional LR1 conflict handling automatically resolves shift / reduce and reduce / reduce conflicts.

 Generating a lexer and parser starts with creating a bnf file.
 Action expressions embedded in the BNF allows the user to specify semantic actions for syntax productions.

 For complex applications the user typically uses an abstract syntax tree (AST) to represent the derivation of the input.
 The user provides a set of functions to construct the AST, which are called from the action expressions specified in the BNF.

 See the [README](example/bools/README) for an included example.

 [User Guide (PDF): Learn You a gocc for Great Good](https://raw.githubusercontent.com/goccmack/gocc/master/doc/gocc_user_guide.pdf) (gocc3 user guide will be published shortly)

+## New

+Have a look at [https://github.com/goccmack/gogll](https://github.com/goccmack/gogll) for scannerless GLL parser generation.

 ## Installation

 * First download and Install Go From http://golang.org/
 * Setup your GOPATH environment variable.
 * Next in your command line run: go get github.com/goccmack/gocc (go get will git clone gocc into GOPATH/src/github.com/goccmack/gocc and run go install)
 * Alternatively clone the source: https://github.com/goccmack/gocc .
+Followed
-Followed by go install github.com/goccmack/gocc
+  by go install github.com/goccmack/gocc
-* Finally make sure that the bin folder where the gocc binary is located is in your PATH environment variable.
+* Finally, make sure that the bin folder where the gocc binary is located is in your PATH environment variable.

 ## Getting Started

-Once installed start by creating your BNF in a package folder.
+Once installed, start by creating your BNF in a package folder.

 For example GOPATH/src/foo/bar.bnf: